felipevalenciaclavijo/wealth-and-environmental-stewardship/wealth-and-environmental-stewardship.md

         strip.text.x = element_text(color = "gray10", size = 14, family = "serif"),
         strip.text.y = element_text(color = "gray10", size = 14, family = "serif"),
         strip.background = element_rect(color = "white", fill = "white")) +
-  labs(title = "When people get richer, CO2 emissions decrease", subtitle = "At their scale, many countries in Europe and Asia followed by the Americas are reducing CO2 emissions (metric tons\nper capita) as their GDP per capita increases", y = "CO2 emissions (metric tons per capita)", x = "GDP per capita (current US$)", caption = "Source: World Bank CC BY-4.0") + guides(col = guide_legend(title = "Region"))
+  labs(title = "When people get richer, their CO2 emissions in metric tons decrease", subtitle = "At their scale, many countries in Europe and Asia followed by the Americas are reducing CO2 emissions (metric tons\nper capita) as their GDP per capita increases", y = "CO2 emissions (metric tons per capita)", x = "GDP per capita (current US$)", caption = "Source: World Bank CC BY-4.0") + guides(col = guide_legend(title = "Region"))
 ```

 ![](wealth-and-environmental-stewardship_files/figure-html/plot_data6.5-1.png)<!-- -->
 At their scale and on average, individuals in _Europe_ and _Asia_, followed by those from the _Americas_, are reducing _CO2 emissions (metric tons per capita)_ as their _GDP per capita_ increases.
 To further the analysis, each country could be reviewed over time to see how they are doing and if they are following the trend.

-Something important to mention is that the _per capita decrease in CO2 emissions is not a representation of how a country is doing in terms of its environmental impact and sustainability.
+Something important to mention is that the _per capita decrease in CO2 emissions_ is not a representation of how a country is doing in terms of its environmental impact and sustainability.
 Each country varies in population size, so a country that has relatively small _CO2 emissions (metric tons per capita)_ might impact a lot due to a large population.

 The analysis we have done had the purpose of allowing us to see a pattern in the behavior of individuals represented by the _per capita average metrics_ we selected instead of a measurement of the countries' impact and efforts.

 ## Conclusions

-+ Among those in California that are doing something good for the environment by using battery electric vehicles instead of fuel-based ones, on average care about reducing GGE, but the more affluent care less than less affluent owners.
++ Among those in California that are doing something good for the environment by using battery electric vehicles instead of fuel-based ones, __on average CARE about reducing GGE__, but __the more affluent CARE less than less affluent owners__.
-+ When distinguished by the highest level of education, we find the more educated owners of BEVs in California consider more important reducing GGE than less educated owners.
++ When distinguished by the highest level of education, we found __the most educated owners of BEVs in California consider more important reducing GGE than less educated owners__.
-+ When looking at the correlation between the household income in thousands and the mean importance of reducing GGE of BEV owners in California grouped by educational level, the wealthier and more educated care a little bit less than the less affluent.
++ When looking at the correlation between the _household income in thousands_ and the _mean importance of reducing GGE_ of BEV owners in California grouped by educational level, __the wealthiest CARE a little bit less than the less affluent people in their educational level group__.
-+ Europe and North America demonstrate that as people get richer they do more for the environment in terms of the reduction in CO2 emissions.
++ __Europe and North America show that as people get richer, they DO do something for the environment in terms of reducing CO2 emissions per capita__, but the amounts of _CO2 emissions (metric tons per capita)_ are still large compared to other countries.
+Despite that, __the pattern of the hypothesis is seen__.
-+ Individuals in high-income countries also follow the pattern of a reduction in CO2 emissions as they got richer; However, the reduction is small and slow.
++ __Individuals in high-income countries also follow the pattern of a reduction in CO2 emissions as they got richer__; However, the reduction is small and slow.
-+ Overall, the trend the world's individuals have had in the past 30 years is a decrease in _CO2 emissions (metric tons per capita)_ as they got richer.
++ Overall, __the trend the world's individuals have had in the past 30 years is a decrease in CO2 emissions (metric tons per capita) as they got richer__.
-+ At their scale and on average, individuals in _Europe_ and _Asia_, followed by those from the _Americas_, are reducing _CO2 emissions (metric tons per capita)_ as their _GDP per capita_ increases.
++ At their scale and on average, __individuals in Europe and Asia, followed by those from the Americas, are reducing CO2 emissions (metric tons per capita) as their GDP per capita increases__.

 ## Impact on Actions and Decisions